Fail-Safe/openwrt-pesa1234-build/README.md

 $ make -j$((1+`nproc`)) clean download world V=s 2>&1 | tee build.log | grep -i -E "^make.*(error|[12345]...Entering dir)"
 ```

+The first build is going to take a while, seriously.
+In a newly cloned OpenWrt repo, the toolchain for your target platform must be built before the general build (read: packages) for your image.
+Once the toolchain is built, subsequent builds will be faster as the toolchain is not cleaned between each build.

 ## Feedback

 I am providing this as a free resource written in my own time, just as [Pesa1234](https://github.com/pesa1234) pours hours of life into the source repo.
 That said, I welcome any feedback and will get to any bug fixes or improvements as time allows.